Skip to site navigation Skip to main content Skip to footer site map

 • Remind yourself that you did the best you could, given your circumstances at the time.

 If you are having trouble forgiving yourself, talking to your family and friends may be a good first step.
 Many people find that sharing regrets or guilty feelings with another person helps them overcome them.
 Sometimes the experience is worse if you keep your feelings to yourself.
-These people also may have perspectives on the situation you have overlooked.
-Your family and friends may be able to provide you with support and help you find services that are right for you.
+Your family and friends may also have perspectives on the situation that you have overlooked.
+They may be able to provide you with support and help you find services that are right for you.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.